 Some psychotropic medications can have a psychologically addictive effect if taken for extended periods of time.
 Discuss your concerns about dependence with your health care provider, and be sure to note if you've had any experiences of addiction or substance abuse in the past.
 Keep in mind, though, that taking psychotropic meds doesn't necessarily mean taking them forever.
 Since it is not unusual for treatment to include both "talk-therapy" and medication, you may reach a point at which you no longer need the meds to stabilize your brain chemicals and your thought processes.
 As you develop more coping strategies, and learn to recognize and work through the situations that cause you anxiety, you can evaluate with your health care provider whether you need to continue on the medication(s).

-If you're a Columbia student, you can make an appointment at Counseling and Psychological Services (CPS) by calling x4-2878.
+If you're a Columbia student, you can make an appointment to speak with mental health professional by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Other resources for information include: